Raleigh Dental Practice Planning

 We closely evaluate the structure of our client’s overall plan and determine whether it is advantageous to add additional business entities or trusts to their existing plans.
 Creating these separate entities can allow for a separation of certain personal assets from business assets to allow for greater limited liability protection.

-The Unfortunate, But Preventable, Truth
+The Unfortunate, But Preventable, Truth of Raleigh Dental Practice Planning

 Commonly, if company assets are insufficient to satisfy potential claims of creditors, which is often the case in a lawsuit, a claimant’s attorney will try to access the personal assets of the business owner.
-This is just a reality to be aware of, as well as another important reason to add supplementary protections for your personal assets.
+This is just a reality to be aware of, as well as another important reason to add supplementary protection for your personal assets.
 Not every instance in life is preventable, but your dental practice, your livelihood, and your personal property can be made more secure by seeking guidance from a knowledgeable team.

 Let NC Planning Help Provide Peace of Mind